blanchette/logical_verification_2019/md/love08_operational_semantics.md

 * A **deep embedding** of some syntax (expression, formula, program, etc.) consists of an abstract syntax tree specified in the proof assistant (e.g. `aexp`) with a semantics

-* In contrast, a **shallow embedding** simply reuses the corresponding mechanisms from the logic (e.g. λ-terms, functions and predictate types)
+* In contrast, a **shallow embedding** simply reuses the corresponding mechanisms from the logic (e.g. λ-terms, functions and predicate types)

-A deep embedding allows us to reason explictly about the syntax (and the semantics)
+A deep embedding allows us to reason explicitly about the syntax (and the semantics)

 A shallow embedding is more lightweight, because we can use it directly, without having to define a semantics